 Delaware Corporation Guide

 Delaware state laws set the trends when it comes to corporate case law.
 The state has been developing and refining its corporate statutes for over 200 years, anchored by the Court of Chancery, which was established in 1792.
 Today, Delaware corporate law is the national benchmark, studied in law schools across the country and respected in boardrooms around the world.
+That is why 80% of initial public offerings and two-thirds of the S&P 500 are incorporated in Delaware.

-Forming a corporation in Delaware provides many key legal benefits for businesses, including a business-friendly legal system featuring a specialized court dedicated to corporate disputes.
+Incorporating in Delaware provides many key legal benefits for businesses, including a business-friendly legal system featuring a specialized court dedicated to corporate disputes.

 The world’s most successful companies make Delaware their legal home specifically for the stability, predictability, and flexibility its corporate laws provide.
 These benefits aren’t reserved for just the Fortune 500 however.
 Anyone can incorporate their business in Delaware and achieve the same legal protections and structural advantages.